GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

 - macOS Build Requirements as listed on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-development) Wiki page.
-- At least 8GB of RAM and 40GB of free disk space.
+- At least 8GB of RAM (16GB+ recommended) and 100GB of free disk space (for a Debug build).
-- Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).
+- Approximately 4 hours with a fast internet connection (100Mbps) and fast build machine (2.4Ghz, 16 logical cores, SSD).

 **Step-by-step Guide**